jeffknupp/blog/content/2012-10-02-software-optimization-a-systematic-approach-part-two.md

 ##Sandbox
 *Sandboxing*, in software development, refers to the creation of an environment where untested code can run without affecting (or being affected by) processes or data outside the sandbox.
-It is akin to a cleanroom in manufacturing or research, which completely isolates the material being worked on from the external environment.
+It is akin to a clean room in manufacturing or research, which completely isolates the material being worked on from the external environment.
 The rationale for creating such an environment for software is much the same as for other fields: *to prevent external sources from